 All berries are known to be packed with antioxidants, especially the much pigmented ones.
 In addition, they are very rich in vitamins and other bioactive nutrients.
 One strong anti-inflammatory compound, for which raspberries are one of the main natural sources, is ellagic acid.
 This acid can reduce the risk of heart diseases and cancer.
-A flavanol named quercetin is able to fight cancers of the skin, as well as colon and mammary tumours.
-These effects were confirmed by tests made on animals.

 American red raspberries are also very rich in vitamin C, like most fruits.
 In addition, a single serving provides between 25 to 35 percent of the recommended daily intakes of dietary fibers and manganese.
 The fibers found in the fruit include pectin, which can protect the heart and reduce the levels of cholesterol in the blood due to its soluble nature.

 In the wild, American raspberries are consumed by many animals.
 These include various birds, grouses, chipmunks, coyotes, squirrels, skunks and raccoons.
 The dense thorny bushes are useful as shelter for many species, especially as a hidden nesting space for small birds.